 What to know before you use chalk spray paint

-If you ask any avid DIYer, they’ll tell you that the most important part of any homemade painting project is, well, painting.
+If you ask any avid DIYer, they’ll tell you that the most important part of any homemade painting project is, well, the paint.

-It’s known that for many furniture painting ventures, steps like priming and sanding are crucial.
-However, chalk spray paint has switched things up, giving crafters a practical, easy way to refurbish their items without all of the time-consuming prep work.
+Generally speaking, furniture-painting ventures require crucial steps like priming and sanding.
+However, chalk spray paint has switched things up by providing crafters with a practical, easy solution without all the time-consuming prep work.

-Unless looking for a slick, smooth finish, you might want to do some sanding on your piece for more natural-feeling results.
-If this is not the case, all you need to do is wash down, dry, and spray away!
+If you’re looking for a super slick, smooth finish, you might want to sand your piece beforehand.
+On the other hand, if something a little more organic and natural is what you’re after, all you need to do is wash down your item, dry it, and spray away!

-Another advantage of using chalk spray paint is that it covers even the smallest of nooks and crannies, which is usually more challenging with your standard paintbrush — and can be done within a shorter amount of time too.
+Another advantage of chalk spray paint is that it covers even the smallest nooks and crannies, which is usually more challenging with your standard paintbrush.
+You’ll also get the job done within a shorter amount of time!

-Chalk spray paint is also the ideal product to use if you want to achieve a stylish vintage aesthetic or adorn pieces with floral motif stencils and geometric patterns.
+Chalk spray paint is also a great suggestion if you appreciate stylish vintage aesthetics or aim to adorn worn-out pieces with floral-motif stencils and geometric patterns.

-You’ll also be happy to know that chalk spray paint is easy to clean up since most are water or oil-based.
-Washing paint brushes and rollers will be a thing of the past once you start using this alternative!
+You’ll also be happy to know that chalk spray paint is easy to clean up since many brands are water-based; washing paint brushes and rollers will become a thing of the past!

 Best chalk spray paint